The Rot That Grows Inside My Chest: Release and promotion

-Teenage Joans signed to Domestic La La Records in early 2022, and released the lead single "Superglue" on 2 May 2023.
+Teenage Joans signed to Domestic La La in early 2022, and released the lead single "Superglue" on 2 May 2023.
 On 10 August, the band announced the title and track listing of their debut studio album, with the scheduled release date of 13 October.
 The cover artwork was designed by Melbourne graphic designer Giulia McGauran.
 A second single was also issued the same day, titled "Candy Apple".
 On 22 September 2023, "5 Things I Can Taste" was released as the third single.

 In November 2023, the band embarked on a national tour supporting the album.

 Composition

 Produced by Jarred Nettle, The Rot That Grows Inside My Chest marks a sonic departure from their previous work, influenced by the sound of 5 Seconds of Summer and Camp Cope.
 Some tracks like "Ruby Doomsday" and "Moneymoneymoney" include string arrangements and trumpets for the first time by the band.

 Some songs were in the works for years before their debut EP Taste of Me (2021) was released – "Honey (And Other Sweet Things)" and "Superglue" were both written in 2019.
 "Sweet Things Rot" was written by guitarist Cahli Blakers when she was 16, before she had even met her bandmate, drummer Tahlia Borg.
 Most newer album tracks were written at Borg's house.